darwingr/MRIDB/README.md

     - These ones may be useful on the commmand line outside of Eclipse when running SQL scripts with sqlloader:
       - `SQLPLUS_PATH`
+      - `SQLPLUS_SPOOL_PATH`
-      - `SQLLOADER_PATH`
+      - `SQLLDR_PATH`

  3. ???
  4. PROFIT

 End with an example of getting some data out of the system or using it for a little demo.

 ## Data
+All the data used is stored with the source code under `db/data/`.
-The data used is from 3 different data sets:
+It originally derives from 3 different data sets:
  - ABIDE
  - ???
  - ???